Antoine Wiertz: Mature works

 At the Paris Salon of 1839, Wiertz showed not only his Patrocles, but also three other works: Madame Laetitia Bonaparte on her deathbed, The fable of the three wishes — Man's insatiability and Christ entombed.
 Badly hung and lit, his entry elicited indifference on the part of the public, and provoked sarcasm among the critics.
 Charles Baudelaire described Wiertz as '...that infamous poseur, […] a charlatan, idiot, thief […] who does not know how to draw and whose stupidity is as massive as his giants'.
 Baudelaire's criticism would set the tone for Wiertz's reception in the twentieth century.

 His humiliation at the Paris salon of 1839 led to a profound rancour against art critics and against Paris, as expressed in his virulent pamphlet Bruxelles capitale, Paris province.
 In 1844, Wiertz painted a second version of his Patrocles on an even bigger scale than the first (the 1836 version measures 3.85 by 7.03 meters, the 1844 version 5.20 by 8.52 meter).
 The 1836 version is now in the Museum of Walloon Art in Liège, the 1844 in the Wiertz Museum in Brussels.

-After the Paris disaster, Wiertz veered more and more towards the excessive.
+After the Paris disaster, Wiertz veered increasingly towards the excessive.
 A fine example is the monumental The Fall of the rebellious Angels, 1841, painted on an arched canvas of 11.53 by 7.93 meter.
 He received national recognition in his home country and was made Knight of the Order of Leopold.

 The death of his mother in 1844 was a terrible blow to the artist.
 He left Liège in 1845 to settle in Brussels for good.
 During this period he painted a confrontation of Beauty and Death, Two young girls (The beautiful Rosine) (1847), which remains perhaps his most famous work.